Top 10 Tips: How To Pass The NCLEX The First Time

 7. Invest in Resources

 It is definitely worthwhile to invest in practice exam books or enroll in a classroom review course.
-Some examples are Kaplan and UWorld.
+Some examples are Kaplan, UWorld, and NRSNG.
 Usually, people choose their study material based on reviews, peer references, or personal preference.

 All exam resource companies produce exceptional guides to prepare you for the NCLEX exam, so spend some time browsing reviews to see which guidebook style fits you best.